it-dept-cis/RABET-V-Pilot/docs/source/Activities/Security_Claims_Validation.md

 In other instances, there is a component of the county voting system that is called the EMS.
 This is the part of the voting system that finalizes the election and builds the ballots.
 In all cases, the term refers to a system that contributes to the definition of the election in part or in whole.
 Also, consistently, the EMS is responsible for communicating the election definition with various consumers.
 These consumers include public communication channels, ballot marking devices, ballot tabulators, and ballot printers.

 Election definitions created by voting systems typically define the construction of the ballots and the rules by which poll workers and voters interact with the ballots.
-In some cases, the election definition may also include configuration data for election security—keys, passwords, PINs, etc.—and how to tabulate ballots.
+In some cases, the election definition may also include configuration data for election security—keys, passwords, PINs, etc., and how to tabulate ballots.
 The election definition is what is used to program the various technology components of a voting system.
 Once the election definition is created and approved by the jurisdiction, its integrity has critical value.
 Modifications to the election definition can significantly alter how the election is conducted and the outcome of the process.

 ##### Ballot (blank)